tlh45342/hcache/README.md

     ├── CHANGES                     Change logs
     ├── requirements.txt            3rd libraries
-    ├── hcache.py                   main file
+    ├── hcache.py                   main module
+    ├── init.py                     stub to initialize database
-    ├── process-listings.py         Used to import data from NASDAQ file (optional)
+    └── process-listings.py         Used to import data from NASDAQ file (optional)

 ## How to enumerate all stocks